Meet our Team

 he, him, his

 Dr. Ned Tilbrook is Data Analyst in the Office of Assessment and Research.
-He received his PhD from the Department of Sociology at Portland State University in Spring 2024, where he also received his Masters in 2020.
-His dissertation research uses nationally representative data to examine social reproduction in higher education, in particular the experiences of first-generation college students and qualitative stratification by college major with a focus on STEM.
-He has also researched college graduate underemployment using qualitative interviews and food access in Portland using GIS methods.
+He received his PhD from the Department of Sociology at Portland State University in June 2024.
+His dissertation research uses nationally representative data to examine social reproduction in higher education, in particular STEM major persistence and the the experiences and outcomes of first-generation college students.
+He uses quantitative, qualitative and GIS methods in his work.
 His work has been funded by the National Science Foundation and published in Social Science Research, Sociology of Education, and Socius.

 Degree(s)